 Yes.
 You are always entitled to refuse to consent to the police searching your house and demand that they produce a search warrant.
 If they do produce a valid search warrant, however, they are entitled to search your house without your consent.

-If you have any questions regarding your legal rights, contact the Law Offices of Patrick Mulligan at 1-937-228-9790 for a free conversation.
+If you have any questions regarding your legal rights, contact Patrick Mulligan & Associates at 1-937-228-9790 for a free conversation.

 Yes.
 You always have the right to refuse to consent to a search of your vehicle.
 However, if the police have probable cause that your vehicle contains contraband, they can search the vehicle without your consent and without a warrant.

-If you or a family member needs to speak with an experienced criminal defense lawyer in Dayton, give us a call at 937-228-9790 for a free consultation.
+If you or a family member needs to speak with an experienced criminal defense lawyer in Dayton, call Mulligan & Associates at 937-228-9790 for a free consultation.